MrMohebi/jwplayer-buffer-booster-HLS/README.md

 # jwplayer-buffer-booster-HLS

 jwplayer has its own limit in buffering the video.
-By this chrome extension the buffered time goes up to 20 min and you won't loss your temper on lagging videos.
+By this chrome extension the buffered time goes up to 20 min and you won't lose your temper on lagging videos.

 ## Usage